lysannep/lysannep/README.md

  :computer: I'm a technical writer with a growth mindset.

- :seedling: I design learning experiences that focus on the learner and their goals.
+ :seedling: I design learning experiences centered on the learner and their goals.

+ :mag: Focus on both content (ID approach) and user experience (UX approach).

  :cloud: Currently writing for [Snow Software](https://www.snowsoftware.com)'s cloud management solution.